foobarops/gitlab-proxy/README.md

 Sorting can be used to sort the groups returned by the proxy.
 For example, the proxy can sort the groups by name, by id, etc. It can be done using a tool like Sort, etc.
 ### Add filtering
 Filtering can be used to filter the groups returned by the proxy.
 For example, the proxy can return only the groups that contain a specific word in the name, etc. It can be done using a tool like Specification, etc.
-### Add refresh (cache) flag
-A refresh flag can be added to the endpoint to force the proxy to fetch the data from Gitlab API and update the cache.
-For example, the proxy can return the groups from the cache if the refresh flag is not set, otherwise, the proxy can fetch the groups from Gitlab API and update the cache.